 Visit Harrisburg while the General Assembly is in session.
 Citizens are invited to observe the legislative process from the gallery.

 Encourage Other Alumni

-Encourage other MU alumni to participate in letter-writing campaigns or telephone trees to legislative representatives outlining and supporting MU's legislative priorities.
+Encourage other MU alumni to participate in letter-writing campaigns to legislative representatives outlining and supporting MU's legislative priorities.